Soviet ruble: Seventh Soviet ruble, 1991–1993

 The Monetary Reform of 1991 was carried out by Mikhail Gorbachev and was known also as the Pavlov Reform.
 It was the last of such in the Soviet Union and began on January 22, 1991.
 Its architect was Minister of Finance Valentin Pavlov, who also became the last prime minister of the Soviet Union.
-The details included a brief period to exchange old 1961-dated Rbls 50. and Rbls 100 notes for new 1991 notes — for three days from 23 to 25 January (Wednesday to Friday) and with a specific limit of no more than Rbls 1,000 per person—the ability to exchange other notes considered in the special commissions to the end of March 1991.
-See Monetary reform in the Soviet Union, 1991.
+The details included a brief period to exchange old 1961-dated 50- and 100-ruble notes for new 1991 notes — for three days from 23 to 25 January (Wednesday to Friday) and with a specific limit of no more than Rbls 1,000 per person—the ability to exchange other notes considered in the special commissions to the end of March 1991.

 Coins

-In late 1991, a new coinage was issued as direct obligations of the USSR State Bank in denominations of 10 kop and 50 kop, and Rbl 1, Rbls 5, and Rbls 10.
-The 10 kop coin was struck in brass-plated steel, the 50 kop coin, and Rbl 1 and Rbls 5 coins were in cupro-nickel.
-The Rbls 10 coin was bimetallic with an aluminium-bronze centre and a cupro-nickel-zinc ring.
+In late 1991, a new coinage was issued as direct obligations of the USSR State Bank in denominations of 10 and 50 kopecks, and 1, 5 and 10 rubles.
+The 10-kopeck coin was struck in brass-plated steel, the 50-kopeck and 1- and 5-ruble coins, in cupro-nickel, and the 10-ruble coin bimetallic with an aluminium-bronze centre and a cupro-nickel-zinc ring.
 The series depicts an image of the Kremlin on the obverse rather than the Soviet state emblem.
 However, this coin series was extremely short-lived as the Soviet Union ceased to exist only months after its release.
 It did, however, continue to be used in several former Soviet republics including Russia and particularly Tajikistan for a short time after the union had ceased to exist out of necessity.